EmilytEmily

 Research

 Emily Siar, D.M.A., is a soprano and voice teacher based in Boston, MA.
 An active performer of opera, early music, art song, chamber music, contemporary music, musical theater, and cabaret, Emily has performed on the stages of Jordan Hall (Boston), Weill Recital Hall at Carnegie Hall, Kodak Hall (Rochester), The Huntington Theatre (Boston), the Paramount Theatre (Boston), and the Granada Theatre (Santa Barbara), among others.
-She has recently been featured as an artist with Boston Baroque, the Henry Purcell Society of Boston, Emmanuel Music, Boston Opera Collaborative, and Mass Opera.
+She has recently worked as an artist with Boston Baroque, North Star Baroque, Calliope's Call, the Henry Purcell Society of Boston, Emmanuel Music, Boston Opera Collaborative, and Mass Opera.
 Favorite roles include Calisto (Cavalli's Calisto), Cendrillon (Massenet's Cendrillon), Barbarina (Mozart's Le nozze di Figaro), La princesse (Ravel's L'enfant et les sortilèges), Papagena (Mozart's Die Zauberflöte), Cosette (Les Miserables), and Dorothy (The Wizard of Oz).
 In 2024, Emily took first place in the prestigious National Association of Teachers of Singing Artist Awards.

-A pedagogue to watch, Emily serves as Assistant Professor of Voice and Vocal Pedagogy at the Boston Conservatory at Berklee and Artist-Teacher of Voice at the Longy School of Music of Bard College.
+A pedagogue to watch, Emily serves as Assistant Professor of Voice and Vocal Pedagogy at the Boston Conservatory at Berklee.
 Additionally, she maintains a thriving private studio in the Boston area, serving professional, pre-professional, and avocational singers.
 An advocate for the benefit of vocal cross-training, Emily teaches classical, musical theater, and contemporary voice with equal skill and enthusiasm.
+She has completed Levels I, II, and III of Somatic Voicework™ The LoVetri Method and is a graduate of the New CCM Vocal Pedagogy Institute at Shenandoah University.
 Emily has been a visiting guest clinician at the New England Conservatory and the University of North Carolina at Chapel Hill and is a regular presenter at Boston Conservatory's Vocal Pedagogy Professional Workshop.

 In addition to cultivating meaningful relationships with her students as a studio voice teacher, Emily is passionate about classroom teaching and research.
-Her course, “Cabaret and Culture,” developed with the assistance of a Presser graduate research grant in Paris, has been offered at both New England Conservatory and the Boston Conservatory.
-She also teaches undergraduate vocal pedagogy and diction.
-A strong proponent of the benefits of vocal cross-training, Emily has completed Levels I, II, and III of Somatic Voicework™ The LoVetri Method and is a graduate of the New CCM Vocal Pedagogy Institute at Shenandoah University.
+Her course, “Cabaret and Culture,” developed with the assistance of a Presser graduate research grant in Paris, has been offered at both the Boston Conservatory and New England Conservatory.
+She also teaches graduate and undergraduate vocal pedagogy.

 Emily holds degrees from the New England Conservatory of Music (Doctorate of Musical Arts), the Eastman School of Music (Masters of Music), and the University of North Carolina at Chapel Hill (Bachelors of Music, Kenan Music Scholar, summa cum laude).
-She is a proud member of the National Association of Teachers of Singing and currently serves as Director of Membership on the board of NATS Boston.
+She is a proud member of the National Association of Teachers of Singing and currently serves as Vice President and Director of Membership on the board of NATS Boston.